T-Mac/toolbelt/views/osx.md

 ### What is it?

-The Heroku Toolbelt for OSX will give you everything you need to get started using Heroku.
+The Heroku Toolbelt for OS X will give you everything you need to get started using Heroku.
 The installer contains:

 * [Heroku client](http://github.com/heroku/heroku) - CLI tool for creating and managing Heroku apps
 * [Foreman](http://github.com/ddollar/foreman) - an easy option for running your apps locally